seancdavis/seancdavis-com/www/src/blog/posts/2021-04-29-10-unspoken-developer-truths.md

 >
 > Almost always they can be coached.
 >
-> The developers you don’t want to work with are typically the ones that are unable to collaborate.
+> The developers you don't want to work with are typically the ones that are unable to collaborate.
 >
 > \- [@laurieontech](https://twitter.com/laurieontech/status/1377064340734554119)